 Temsah Lake

-Temsah Lake is one of the most beautiful natural lakes in Egypt with its charming atmosphere and the purity of its waters.
-It is amazing to swim in or even to relax on the beaches situated all around the lake.
+Temsah Lake is one of Egypt's most beautiful natural lakes.
+Its charming atmosphere and the purity of its waters make it a fantastic place to swim or relax on the beaches around it.

-Temsah Lake has a surface area of around 14 square kilometers, which is a relatively large lake.
-It also has resorts, beaches, cafes, and restaurants all along the lake that will make your visit or stay all the more incredible and enjoyable.
+Temsah Lake has a surface area of around 14 square kilometers, making it a relatively large lake.
+It also has resorts, beaches, cafes, and restaurants all along the lake, making your visit or stay even more incredible and enjoyable.

 Fairouz Beach and Chalets

-Fairouz Beach is one of the most wonderful resorts in Ismailia.
-It is designed in the shape of a ship with a great restaurant that offers all sorts of local and international dishes.
+Fairouz Beach is one of the most beautiful resorts in Ismailia.
+It is designed as a ship and has a great restaurant that offers local and international dishes.

-Featured with 30 spacious chalets, football and tennis courts, a spa and a health club, a swimming pool, a kids' playground, and a large amusement park, Fairouz Beach has been attracting an increasing number of tourists the past few years and looks set to continue becoming a favorite destination.
+With 30 spacious chalets, football and tennis courts, a spa and health club, a swimming pool, a kids' playground, and a large amusement park, Fairouz Beach has been attracting an increasing number of tourists over the past few years.
+It looks set to continue becoming a favorite destination.